Rozerxshashank/Credential-Generator-with-Policy-Controls/README.md

 ## Project Structure

-You effectively have two main files:
+We effectively have two main files:

-- `main.py` (or similar name) – the FastAPI app:
+- `main.py`  the FastAPI app:

   - DB setup and helpers
   - `/credentials` create/list